 What we can see is that in 1953, it was a pale wood and not white.
 Sometime between 1953 and 1958, it was painted white.

 10. DID NOT HAVE AN AFFAIR WITH LEE STRASBERG

 I have never heard this one until someone brought it up to me in July 2021.
 But Marilyn saw Lee as a father figure, she felt like she was a part of his family.
-She admired him deeply and loved him but nothing ever happened between them romantically or sexually.
+She admired him deeply and loved him, but nothing happened between them romantically or sexually.
 Paula Strasberg was present with her A LOT in the final years of Marilyn’s life, working with her on her acting and on set.
 Marilyn spent time with his family including his daughters.
 There is absolutely no way Marilyn or Lee would’ve crossed that line.